 Second Late Payment Penalty:

 If the flat annual corporate franchise tax (“tasa unica”) is not paid after two “deadline” periods, the entity will be charged a second late penalty of US$300 per year for every additional “deadline” period missed thereafter.

-The corporate franchise taxes and late penalties mentioned above applies to all “entities” (Panama corporations, Panama foundations, or Panama trusts) registered at the public registry of Panama.
+The corporate franchise taxes and late penalties mentioned above apply to all “entities” (Panama corporations, Panama foundations, or Panama trusts) registered at the public registry of Panama.

-Disclaimer: *The Panama corporation tax information contained on this page is for informational purposes only and should not be relied upon for any offshore tax consulting or otherwise any offshore tax advisory services.
-A professional offshore tax advisor should be hired for any and all offshore tax advisory or offshore tax consultations on offshore taxes or related issues involving offshore tax planning.
+Disclaimer: *The Panama corporation tax information contained on this page is for informational purposes only and should not be relied upon for any tax consulting or otherwise any tax advisory services.
+A professional tax advisor should be hired for any and all tax advisory or tax consultations on taxes or related issues involving tax planning.
 The law firm POLS shall not be held liable for any information contained within this website that may be out dated, incorrect, or otherwise misused by the reader in any way for tax abuse.
 The reader takes full responsibility for all decisions relating to structuring his or her business affairs.

 NOTICE TO US PERSONS: U.S. Taxpayers (citizens or residents of the United States of America) MUST Report Foreign Income and Disclose Foreign Financial Accounts and Entities.